 While these historic homes look great, they aren’t the most energy-efficient.
 These homeowners have energy bills that would make your jaw drop.
 To get these bills under control, they will need to make energy-efficient home upgrades.
-Even if you do not live in one of these homes, it’s important for your energy bill and future resale value to know which upgrades will get you the most bang for your buck.
+Even if you do not live in one of these homes, it’s essential for your energy bill and future resale value to know which upgrades will get you the most bang for your buck.

 That’s why I’m going to share with you the top energy-efficient home upgrades that will save you money and help you live a greener lifestyle.
-These upgrades will also make your house more valuable and increase its resale price.
+These upgrades will make your house more valuable and increase its resale price.

 I’ll walk you through each upgrade and tell you exactly why it’s important and how it can make a big difference on your monthly bill and save you significant money over time.